martin26/Diablo-II--Vanilla-Frosting/README.txt

 - You can now cube all 33 runes by placing 2x runes -> next rune.

 - You can now downgrade a rune by placing the rune + antidote -> previous rune.

+- Runes are now colored based on their value range.
+This allows you to quickly detect the worth of the rune.
+	> Runes 1 - 11 (El-Amn) are Orange
+	> Runes 12 - 22 (Sol-Um) are Blue
+	> Runes 23 - 33 (Mal-Zod) are Purple

+- The Countess can now drop up to Zod

+- You can now open the Cow Level with just 1 Town Portal Book (No Leg Needed).

+- You can now open the Cow Level even if you kill the King.

+- Akara now sells the Token of Absolution, and Essences no longer drop from Act Bosses.

 **** Minor Changes ****